zry98/movistar-home-hacks/RG3205W/README.en.md

 You don't need (and likely very difficult) to install Linux like with the model `IGW-5000A2BKMP-I v2`.

 If your have a Movistar Wi-Fi with valid _Fusión_ contract, you can enter the main screen after connecting to it.
-Pull down the top panel and tap "Ajustes" to open the settings, then tap _Conectividad > Altavoz bluetooth_ to enter the menu meant for connecting to a Bluetooth speaker.
-But for some reason, it can also be used to connect a Bluetooth keyboard.
-If you don't have one, you can try using a virtual Bluetooth keyboard app on your Android phone.
-You can skip the next section and go directly to the [configurations part](#configurations).
+Pull down the top panel and tap "Ajustes" to open the settings, then tap _Conectividad > Altavoz bluetooth_ to enter the menu originally meant for connecting to a Bluetooth speaker.
+But for some reason, it can also be used to connect a Bluetooth keyboard; if you don't have one, you can try using a virtual Bluetooth keyboard app on your Android phone.
+You can now skip the next section and go directly to the [configurations part](#configurations).

-But if you don't have a Movistar Wi-Fi, you'll have to dissemble it and do some soldering.
-For dissembling, you can refer to [the section in IGW5000/README.en.md](../IGW5000/README.en.md#disassembling).
+But if you don't have a Movistar Wi-Fi, you cannot skip the Wi-Fi connection screen and access the Bluetooth settings.
+You'll have to dissemble it and do some soldering.
+For dissembling, you can refer to [the section in IGW5000/README.en.md](../IGW5000/README.en.md#disassembling) as the chassis are identical.

 ### Connecting a USB keyboard